mtinti/colab_gt/README.md

-# Deep Learning Prediction and Classification of GlucosylTransferase (GT) Proteins
+# Deep Learning Prediction and Classification of GlycosylTransferase (GT) Proteins

 Click on the colab badge to start